rahiii/Camera-as-Synth/README.md

 # Camera-as-Synth: Motion-Driven Spectral Sonification Using Optical Flow

 A system that converts human movement into sound by treating video motion as input to a spectral synthesizer.
-A short video or webcam feed is analyzed to extract body motion, and each frame of movement is transformed into a slice of a spectrogram.
+Upload a video file to analyze body motion, and each frame of movement is transformed into a slice of a spectrogram.

 **Motion direction shapes frequency content, motion magnitude determines amplitude, and the resulting time:frequency matrix is resynthesized into audio.** The output is a sound texture tightly coupled to how the performer moves.